zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 > - The docs mention a "process-type".
 You want to use `web`
 > - If you are using `ENTRYPOINT dotnet run`, that will not work on Heroku because of how it runs containers.
 You can use the "exec" syntax instead: `ENTRYPOINT ["dotnet", "run"]`
 4. You should now see a log of the deployment on your Heroku app's dashboard: https://dashboard.heroku.com/apps/<HEROKU_APP_NAME> (replace <HEROKU_APP_NAME> with the name you gave your Heroku app when you created it).
-5. You can see the app running by clicking the "Open app" button on the app's dasboard, or by going to <HEROKU_APP_NAME>.herokuapp.com (replace <HEROKU_APP_NAME> with the name you gave your Heroku app when you created it).
+5. You can see the app running by clicking the "Open app" button on the app's dashboard, or by going to <HEROKU_APP_NAME>.herokuapp.com (replace <HEROKU_APP_NAME> with the name you gave your Heroku app when you created it).

 ### Multistage Dockerfile
-If you haven't already, try writing your Dockerfile as [a multistage build](https://docs.docker.com/engine/examples/dotnetcore/#create-a-dockerfile-for-an-aspnet-core-application).
+If you haven't already, try writing your Dockerfile as [a multistage build](https://docs.docker.com/samples/dotnetcore/#create-a-dockerfile-for-an-aspnet-core-application).
 For an example that more closely matches this project see [here](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/Dockerfile)
 ```
 FROM <parent-image-1> as build-stage
 # Some commands